THE FOUNDATION'S SUPPORTERS

 Coles established their Indigenous Food Fund in 2001 to promote native foods and financially support Indigenous enterprise, growing, harvesting and distribution of native foods.

 Since this time, the Fund allocated monies to this end and has been a regular contributor to the Foundation and its native bush food supply chain.
 Sales in Coles grew from tens of thousands of dollars a year to over 5 million dollars by 2014.
 Coles sells a number of native food products produced by Outback Spirit.

 The key ethos of the Outback Spirit brand is its affinity and commitment to the Indigenous native bush food supply chain.
 A commitment that has seen demand-driven outcomes for native foods from a number of remote communities, creating employment, income and a cultural link between those harvesting and those consuming the products – be they Bush Tomatoes, Davidson Plums, Wattle seed or Kakadu Plums to name a few.

-This support has facilitated the agricultural development of native bush foods and helped transform the harvesting from wild harvest to commercial harvesting of these native ingredients.
+This support has facilitated the agricultural development of native bush foods and helped transform from wild harvest to commercial harvesting of these native ingredients.
 This has brought new income, skills and access to markets for the Indigenous enterprises supplying Outback Spirit that didn’t exist a decade ago.

 Like so many foods brought to Australia from offshore, Australians embrace the authenticity of flavours and the bond between people sharing food together.
 Native foods also need to be shared and promoted to build on this tradition.